Picnics and sandwiches go hand in hand. After all, there is nothing more portable than your favourite fillings between bread.

 Last but not least, make sure your sandwiches are packed well.
 Use ziplock bags and airtight containers if packing on ice to avoid wetness or condensation creeping in.

-Use natural sandwich wraps such as reusable beeswax wrappers or paper to avoid sandwich sweat which can happen with cling wrap.
-Keep sandwiches cold but not stored against ice bricks or ice packs.
+Use natural sandwich wraps such as reusable beeswax wrappers or paper to avoid sandwich sweat, which can happen with cling wrap.
+Keep sandwiches cold, but don’t store them against ice bricks or ice packs.
 And most of all, don’t go to all the trouble of keeping your sandwiches from getting soggy and allow them to get squashed.